BenPyton/ProceduralDungeon/Getting-Started.md

 ![](Images/SizeTool.gif)

 The `Door` tool will allows you to add or remove doors easily by clicking on your room bounding box in the viewport (left-click to add, right-click to remove).\
-If you want to place different [[door types|Door Types]], you can select the one you want in the selector beside the tool button.\
+If you want to place different [door types](Door-Types.md), you can select the one you want in the selector beside the tool button.\
 If none is selected, then the default door is used.

 ![](Images/DoorTool.gif)